awslabs/crossplane-on-eks/doc/rds-day-2.md

 Summarizing everything above effectively means there are a few general approaches to managing RDS configuration changes.
 1. You want to ensure that parameter group values in the running cluster / instance match what is defined in your Git repository with no delay.
 The only certain way do this is by restarting the cluster/ instance during the reconciliation process.
 2. You can wait for parameter group changes to be applied during the next maintenance window.
 This means you may need to wait maximum 7 days for the changes to be applied.
 3. The change does not have to be applied immediately but it needs to happen sooner than 7 days.
 This requires a separate workflow to restart cluster / instance.
+4. Use the RDS Blue Green deployment feature.

 For reference, problems encountered during parameter group updates in ACK and Terraform are discussed in [this issue](https://github.com/aws-controllers-k8s/community/issues/869) and [this blog post](https://tech.instacart.com/terraforming-rds-part-3-9d81a7e2047f).